 The Romance of the Rose!

-Our Roses arrive the first part of April 2020.
-They are in containers fully budded and blooming.
+Our Roses have arrived and are in containers fully budded and blooming.
 Grown by Weeks Roses and shipped to us ready to plant!
-Get your orders in Now!
 Price will be approx $35 for shrubs and climbing roses and $45 for small trees.
-Try our Burst of Joy, Love at First Sight (photo left, top), State of Grace and Pumpkin Patch bareroot roses!
-We will have other beautiful Rose selections like: Brandy (apricot hues); Neptune (rich lavender); Mr. Lincoln (velvety red); Sedona (coral); Parade day (pink/white swirl); Above All (salmon color); and Pearly Gates (pearl pink).
+See our About Face (cover photo), Burst of Joy, Love at First Sight (photo left, top), State of Grace and Pumpkin Patch roses!
+We have other beautiful rose selections like: Brandy (apricot hues); Neptune (rich lavender); Mr. Lincoln (velvety red); Sedona (coral); Parade day (pink/white swirl); Above All (salmon color); and Pearly Gates (pearl pink).
 Several roses are also fragrant.
 See our 2020 Rose List Here!

 The perfect landscaping plant, we have always been touched by the timeless beauty of roses; they have long been the passion of gardeners worldwide.
 Sun-dappled shady areas with morning sun and under tree roses are fantastic places to grow plants such as ferns, Love in a Mist, Columbine, nasturtiums, morning glories, and periwinkle.
 So many lovely roses, some fragrant, some not... all beautiful.